Edgewater Generating Station: Units

 In 1952 one of the units was upgraded with a Babcock & Wilcox cyclone boiler.
 At the time, the facility was using a 50/50 mix of Illinois and West Virginia coal.
 The West Virginia coal was shipped via lake freighter from Lorain, Ohio.

 At present, coal is delivered to the plant entirely by railroad, originating primarily from the Powder River Basin in Wyoming, via a Union Pacific spur line that was originally the main line of the Milwaukee Northern interurban railway.

 Unit 3 and 4 share the same chimney.

 Unit 3 turbine and generator were manufactured by Allis-Chalmers.
 Unit 4 was manufactured by General Electric, with an Alterrex excitation system.
 Unit 5 was also manufactured by General Electric, with a Generrex excitation system.

+Public health

+As of 2026, it is estimated that the plant causes 10 deaths per year due to soot and smog pollution.

 Retirement and decommissioning

 Unit 3 was retired at the end of 2015 due to its age and efficiency.
 Unit 4 was retired in 2018 as Alliant Energy worked to reduce 80 percent of carbon dioxide emissions by 2050.
 Unit 4's electricity generation would be replaced by Riverside Energy Center in the Town of Beloit, which uses natural gas.

 On May 22, 2020, Alliant Energy announced that the plant would be decommissioned by the end of 2022, and the property would be redeveloped for another use; Unit 5's generating capacity has also been replaced by a further expansion of Riverside.
 On June 23, 2022, Alliant announced that Edgewater's decommissioning date would be delayed until June 2025, due to the ongoing supply chain issues and to hedge against an energy shortage in upcoming years, with Edgewater mainly being in service during peak periods.
 The utility also plans a 99 MW battery by 2024.